Parameter recovery in two-component contamination mixtures: the $\mathbb{L}^2$ strategy: Introduction

 The estimation of the couple $(\lambda^\star,\mu^\star)$ has already been considered in the literature.
 In \cite{BMV_2006}, a slightly different model is considered where $f^\star = (1-\lambda^\star) \phi(.-\mu_1^\star) + \lambda^\star \phi(.-\mu_2^\star)$ and $\phi$ is assumed to be symmetric and unknown.
 Using a recurrence procedure based on an inversion formula, they propose an estimator for $\theta^\star = (\lambda^\star, \mu_1^\star, \mu_2^\star)$ and the function $\phi$.
 In particular, the parameter $\lambda^\star$ is estimated at the `classical' parametric rate $1/\sqrt{n}$, while the rate $n^{-1/4}$ is obtained for location parameters $(\mu_1^\star, \mu_2^\star)$.
 A similar problem is addressed in \cite{BV_2014} where the rate $1/\sqrt{n}$ is reached for the estimation of the whole parameter $\theta^\star$.
 The estimation procedure is based on a computation of an empirical Fourier transform.
 More recently, \cite{Patra_Sen} considered the situation where the distribution of one of the component of the mixture is known.
 In such a case, they provide an estimator of both the mixing parameter and of the distribution of the second component.
-In the setting considered here (i.e., when $f^\star$ is defined as in (\ref{eq:densite})), \cite{CJL_2007} proposes an iterative procedure based on the empirical distribution function.
-In the so-called \textit{sparse} setting where $\lambda^\star \ll 1/\sqrt{n}$ and $\mu^\star \sim \sqrt{2r\log(n)}$ for some $r\in (0,1)$ as $n\rightarrow +\infty$, the authors derive rates of convergence for the estimation of $\lambda^\star$.
+In the setting considered here (i.e., when $f^\star$ is a two-component contamination mixture), \cite{CJL_2007} proposes an iterative procedure based on the empirical distribution function.
+In the so-called \textit{sparse} setting where\footnote{All the notation used in this paper are made precise at the end of this section.} $\lambda^\star \ll 1/\sqrt{n}$ and $\mu^\star \sim \sqrt{2r\log(n)}$ for some $r\in (0,1)$ as $n\rightarrow +\infty$, the authors derive rates of convergence for the estimation of $\lambda^\star$.
 In particular, they prove that the classical parametric rate cannot be attained in such a setting.